 Imagined Futures emphasizes the significance of mourning, as a ritual and what seems to be a healing process of letting go, or perhaps finding closure around something that was never realized yet imagined so vividly its realness is undoubtedly valid.
 You describe the choice of using a photo booth as akin to a confessional, an apparatus of the Catholic sacrament of confession.
 The ritual quality to your process for this project seems like a very significant element in the work.

 How does ritual inform your practice?
 Most rituals have distinct beginnings and ends, confession for example, typically begins with atonement and results in one reconciling their sins with God and obtaining forgiveness and mercy.
 Where does the ritual for Imagined Futures begin and end?
-Is it a personal ritual the audience bear witness too, or are the viewers somehow intertwined in the process?
+Is it a personal ritual the audience bears witness to, or are the viewers somehow intertwined in the process?

 Though my work has always been introspective, this is the first time I actually employed a ritual.
 The connection to the Catholic confessional presented itself in the process.
 I made the first work for this series on the eve of Donald Trump's election in 2016.